ybruce61414/LeetCode/heap/README.md

 // this method will put the idx to the correct posotion down to the leaf _trickleDown(idx) {
-  let leftChildIdx = this.getLeftChild(idx);
+  // O(logN): tree height down to the leaf, worst case let leftChildIdx = this.getLeftChild(idx);
   let rightChildIdx = this.getRightChild(idx);
   let len = this.values.length;